kristenmarie/ecommerce_refactor/README.md

 * Admin update and delete functionality include flash messages.
 * Product price allows other than whole dollar amounts for admin product creating (for example 3.99).
 * Product validations have been added.
+* Added password validations to ensure a user's password is sufficiently complex.

 ## Setup/Installation Requirements